WASTRA6006/Hurricane-Creek-Research-App/README.md

 - University of North Georgia Environmental Leadership Center
 - Dr. Ashlee McCaskill for stakeholder guidance and field testing coordination
 - Dr. Wei for academic oversight and project management guidance
-- UNG IT for infrastructure consultation
+- Dr. Abegaz for initial introduction to project and guidance throughout
-- Students participating in field testing and providing valuable feedback
+- Students and Faculty participating in field testing and providing valuable feedback

 ---